What’s This All About?

 * To request that we erase any personal data we hold about you (please note that this is subject to our legal and regulatory obligations – records of our financial transactions, for example, which may contain personally identifiable data, must be held for seven years from the end of the tax year in which the transaction took place).

-* To unsubscribe from marketing communications at any time, either by contacting our Customer Service department or by clicking the ‘Unsubscribe’ link at the bottom of marketing emails.
+* To unsubscribe from marketing communications at any time, either by contacting our team or by clicking the ‘Unsubscribe’ link at the bottom of marketing emails.

 * Where the processing of your data is based on consent, the right at any time to withdraw that consent.